Baby Essentials for the First 3 Months You Can’t Forget About

 Plus, babies love the cozy feeling of being close to you.
 It’s a win-win: convenience for you, comfort for your little one, and lots of bonding time together.

-After doing research and trying many different types, we picked this ergonomic carrier!
+After researching and trying many different types, we picked this ergonomic carrier!

-What I like particularly about this carrier is that it can be used with a newborn right away at 7 lbs (no additional infant insert required) up until the baby is 45 lbs.
+What I particularly like about this carrier is that it can be used with a newborn right away at 7 lbs (no additional infant insert required) until the baby is 45 lbs.

-It can be adapted for all carry positions including facing the baby inwards and outwards, carrying on the hip or back.
+It can be adapted for all carry positions, including facing the baby inwards and outwards and carrying on the hip or back.

 You can even breastfeed your baby in it.

-Sometimes I found the carrier easier to use than a stroller when I was out of the house, especially in the first 3 months.
+Sometimes, I found the carrier easier to use than a stroller when I was out of the house, especially in the first three months.

-For example, when I was going to a restaurant with tight spacing or on a plane with a baby.
+For example, when I went to a restaurant with tight spacing or on a plane with a baby.

-Related: If you’re looking to save money on a baby carrier, here are baby wearing on a budget tips.
+Related: If you’re looking to save money on a baby carrier, here are tips for baby-wearing on a budget.

 21. Bunting bag

-If your baby is born in the winter, a bunting bag is a baby essential because it keeps the baby toasty and snug in their stroller.
+If your baby is born in the winter, a bunting bag is essential because it keeps the baby toasty and snug in their stroller.

 There’s no need to bundle up your baby with tons of blankets and layers – the bunting bag does the job.